 The Arizona desert is hard on plants, even those in landscaped urban settings.
-So only the hardiest will do.
-Yellow Bells is one of several desert plants that are recommended for people who want desert plants that are perennial (you need to plant them only once), hardy, low care, relatively drought resistant, easy to find, pretty cheap to buy, and provide lovely color many times during the year.
+Yellow Bells is one of several shrubs that are recommended for people who want hardy desert plants that are perennial (you need to plant them only once).
+Some additional reasons for their popularity include: they're inexpensive, readily available, low maintenance, relatively drought resistant, and vibrant bloomers through much of the year.

 The botanical name for Yellow Bells is Bignoniaceae, Tecoma stans.
-It is also called the Yellow Elder or Trumpet Bush.
-It is native of the Sonoran Desert which covers areas of the southwestern United States in Arizona and California and of northwestern Mexico in Sonora, Baja California, and Baja California Sur.
-The Sonoran Desert, the hottest desert in Mexico, reaches temperatures topping out at 120 degrees Fahrenheit with rainfall measuring at less than 10 inches per year.
-It's a harsh environment but cacti, brush and a few blooming plants call it home.
+It's also called the Yellow Elder or Trumpet Bush.
+It's native of the Sonoran Desert which covers areas of the southwestern United States in Arizona and California and of northwestern Mexico.
+It's the hottest desert in Mexico, with temperatures topping out at 120 degrees Fahrenheit and rainfall measuring at less than 10 inches per year.
+It's a harsh environment—but in addition to Yellow Bells—cacti, brush, and a few other blooming plants call it home.

 Growing Yellow Bells

 Yellow Bells is an evergreen shrub that loves sun and heat.
 It blooms from late spring through early fall, and It can be grown in a container as well as directly in the ground.
 They are drought resistant and do well in almost any soil.
 When first planted, an application of slow-release fertilizer is recommended, but it's not necessary to repeat fertilizing in subsequent seasons.These fast-growing plants can reach to be 12 feet tall, and several feet wide, and can be pruned to form a tree.
 They are best planted in areas with lots of surrounding room and shouldn't be placed too close to structures or to swimming pools.

 Hummingbird and Bee Friendly